tilav/kallipos/README.md

 in order to prepare the desired output format.

 The bash file has been prepared for MacOS X cli.
-It has also been tested succesfully in Arch Linux by removing the `sed` command
+It has also been tested succesfully in Arch Linux by editing the syntax (or simply removing) the `sed` command

 In order to prepare a PDF with the LaTeX toolchain, just add a `latex` folder with a template and master file.